 Want to try a new spin on this old classic?
 This version of the fishing game adds extra elements to foster academic learning, and motor skill development, with the same excitement that the traditional fishing game offers!
+If you become a pro at this then you may want to try the real thing in the future, there’s a great fishing charter in Florida which would be an ideal place for a vacation too!
+They have a range of reefs for you to visit and is the only place that’s home to the living coral reef in the United States.
+You can visit www.key-west-fishing.link for more, but first lets learn the basics.
 In this version of the game, the fish all have learning concepts written onto the back of them.
 After the child catches the fish, they complete the special “surprises” written on the back of the fish.

 The key to this game is writing learning concepts on the back of the fish that fit into your child’s academic and developmental level.
 Try using academics, gross motor skills, fine motor skills, handwriting, social skills, or a combination of various skills.
 See the table below for sample ideas.

 -1 Toy Fishing Pole with a Magnet End- (You can also make your own fishing pole with a ruler, string, and magnet)

 -Cut out various sized and colored fish shapes with construction paper